Enpass Review 2025: Great for Offline Storage

 What this means is that even if a hacker could get into the Cloud, they would be unable to decrypt your passwords without your main Master Password.
 Yet, issues with cloud storage remain for all cloud users, such as security vulnerabilities or insider threats.

-Moreover, you are putting all of your passwords at one single point of potential failure.
+Moreover, you're putting all of your passwords at one single point of potential failure.
 Although cloud storage is popular, these are a few things for you to think about when considering the safety of your password manager.

 Two-factor authentication

-From Enpass’s website, you might believe that you will be setting up two-factor authentication (2FA) as an extra protection measure within the app itself, but that is incorrect.
-The Enpass website simply states that all paid Enpass password manager plans can identify your online accounts that require 2FA within the application, so don’t count on having 2FA as an extra login measure.
+As far as two-factor authentication (2FA), Enpass simply states that all paid plans can identify your online accounts that require 2FA within the application.
+So don’t count on having 2FA as an extra login measure.

 We wish Enpass gave you the option to add 2FA to the master password in addition to the Keyfile.
 Enpass says the Keyfile should be safe enough, but we always appreciate another layer between us and hackers.[1]